 - what to do if a person with a particular type of disability is having difficulty in accessing CARREL+Partners LLP goods and services;

-- CARREL+Partners LLP poliicies, practices and procedures relating to the customer service standard.
+- CARREL+Partners LLP policies, practices and procedures relating to the customer service standard.

 CARREL+Partners LLP will provide training on an ongoing basis when changes are made to CARREL+Partners LLP policies, practices and procedures governing the provision of goods or services to persons with disabilities.

 CARREL+Partners LLP welcomes any feedback regarding the methods it uses to provide goods and services to persons with disabilities.
-Individuals may provide their feedback in person, by telephone, in writing, or by delivering an electronic text by email or on diskette or otherwise to a Partner: (807) 346-3000, 1136 Alloy Drive, Thunder Bay, Ontario P7B 6M9, carrel.com
+Individuals may provide their feedback in person, by telephone, in writing, by email or otherwise to the Office Manager, (807) 346-3000, 1100 Roland Street Suite 1, Thunder Bay, Ontario P7B 5M4, carrel.com.

-Complaints may be made in writing to a Partner.
-The Partners will review and assess every complaint received.
-Where possible, the Partners will address the issues.
-If a complaint cannot be addressed by the Partners, the complainant will be advised.
+Complaints may be made in writing to the Office Manager.
+The Office Manager will review and assess every complaint received.
+Where possible, the Office Manager will address the issues.
+If a complaint cannot be addressed by the General Manager, the complainant will be advised.

 Changes will not be made to this policy unless the impact of the changes on persons with disabilities has been considered.